Azure/azure-osconfig/docs/modules.md

 # 9. Logging

 Modules should log via the logging library provided by OSConfig to log files under /var/log/ where all other OSConfig logs are found.
-To help the device administrator collect all OSCOnfig logs the module should use a log name that matches the rest of the OSConfig logs: ```/var/log/osconfig_*modulename*.log```.
+To help the device administrator collect all OSConfig logs the module should use a log name that matches the rest of the OSConfig logs: ```/var/log/osconfig_*modulename*.log```.

 Modules can log MIM component names and MIM object names.
 Modules must not log MIM Setting values unless full logging is enabled.
 In general, the modules must not log any personal, user or device, identifying (PII) data.